oicr-gsi/nabu/README.md

 ## Testing

-Create a file in `test/` called `flyway.conf`.
-The `test/example-flwyay.conf` file provides a template for this.
-Use these variables to create the database below.
+Use the variables in `test/flyway.conf` to create a test database in PostgreSQL (sadly, it's not yet containerized).

-### Create a PostgreSQL database for the tests (sadly, it's not yet containerized)
+### Create a PostgreSQL database for the tests

     $ psql postgres -U postgres